coda289/cse15l-lab-report/Lab-Report-1.md

    ```
    **absolute path:** `/c/Users/dakot/lecture1`

-   The output was a list of files that and directories withen the directory that I am currently in
+   The output was a list of files and directories within the directory that I am currently in.

-   This is not an error because it properly displays the output, it lists the connect on the directory I am in `lecture1`
+   This is not an error because it properly displays the output, it lists the content of the directory I am in, `lecture1`

 2. **path to directory**
    ```